Q. Can a family host a student they already know?

 Q. How many students can a family host at one time?

 A. Families can host two students at the same time as long as the students and their families give written permission and the students are not from the same country and do not speak the same language.
 For special short-term events, families may be allowed to more than two students.
-Learn more from your Team Development Specialist.
+Learn more from your Hosting Programs Specialist.

 Q. What is the minimum age requirement to be a host family?